your French knitting companion

 Common Gauge Mistakes

-Measuring at the edges: Edge stitches are distorted.
-Measure in the center of your swatch.
+Measuring at the edges: The first and last few stitches of every row are structurally distorted.
+Measure only in the center of your swatch.

 Gauge and Different Stitch Patterns